neonfighter28/ci_sim/README.md

-# CI-Sim
+# CSSS ETHZ Projects
-Simple cochlear implant simulation in python using FFT
+ci_sim: Simple cochlear implant simulation in python using FFT

+vest_impl: Simulation of a Vestibular Implant in Python

 # Requirements
 Install requirements using pip